Kavus Torabi: Cardiacs (2003–2008)

-Since the mid-1990s Torabi had had a close working relationship with Tim Smith (lead singer and songwriter for Cardiacs), who produced the majority of The Monsoon Bassoon's recordings.
-Having been Cardiacs' guitar technician since around 1995, Torabi joined the band as second guitarist in 2003 (replacing Jon Poole).
-His first appearance with Cardiacs was at their now legendary three-date Garage concerts (at which they played only archive material from their first two cassette releases, although he was not publicly revealed as a full member until the next round of concerts.
+Since the mid-1990s, Torabi had had a close working relationship with Tim Smith, the lead singer and songwriter for Cardiacs, who produced the majority of The Monsoon Bassoon's recordings.
+Having been Cardiacs' guitar technician since around 1995, Torabi joined the band as second guitarist in 2003, replacing Jon Poole.
+His first appearance with Cardiacs was at their now legendary three-date Garage concerts, at which they played only archive material from their first two cassette releases, although he was not publicly revealed as a full member until the next round of concerts.

-Torabi featured on the two songs released on Cardiacs' 2007 single, Ditzy Scene (for which he also wrote the lyrics).
-He also contributed to recordings for a subsequent album tentatively titled LSD (which remains unreleased).
+Torabi featured on Cardiacs' 2007 single, "Ditzy Scene", for which he also wrote the lyrics.
+He also contributed to recordings for the long-awaited sixth and final Cardiacs studio album titled LSD, released on the 19th of September 2025, 18 years after "Ditzy Scene" was released.
 Cardiacs suspended activities in 2008 following the hospitalisation of Tim Smith, and the line-up remained on hold during his period of illness.